Research

 RABE

 Rabe - Intelligent Rollator for Inpatient Care to Preserve the Autonomy of Residents and to Relieve the Workload of Caregivers – comprises the development of an intelligent rollator designed to increase the user's autonomy and mobility while relieving the workload of caregivers.
-This is achieved through a range of functions, such as the "Autonomous Driving" mode, an indoor navigation and a pedelec function.
-The products developed during the project are being tested in a nursing home run by Stiftung Liebenau. ollator für die stationäre Pflege zum Liebenau. Â
+This is achieved through a range of functions, such as the "Autonomous Driving" mode, an indoor navigation and an automatic pedal support.
+The products developed during the project are being tested in a nursing home run by Stiftung Liebenau. ollator für die stationäre Pflege zum Liebenau.

 Learn more about RABE